tiagojsag/playbook/guidelines/slack-guidelines.md

 ### Public channels

 Public Slack channels are used for digital communication.
 This saves time in filling others in on statuses of projects and helps collaboration.
+People on a channel are interested in the topic right now, and anybody who does not actively participate consents to what is being said.
+That’s why is important to post everything publicly and on the right channels and tag people or groups when necessary.

 -   `@channel` or `@here` should be avoided unless really necessary - meaning everyone in that channel should be **immediately** aware of something.
+Find out more about these handles in the [slack documentation](https://slack.com/intl/en-es/help/articles/202009646-Notify-a-channel-or-workspace#:~:text=%40everyone%20notifies%20every%20person%20in,active%20members%20of%20a%20channel.&text=If%20there%20are%2010%2C000%20members,use%20%40channel%20or%20%40here)

 -   Find out if the channel uses a group handle (this information should be in the description of the channel).

 -   Discussions should be kept within threads and the outcome of the conversation shared as well in the channel.
 The `:thread:` emoji is used to remind of this guideline.
+Discussion threads make the page history easily navigable and reduces the noise in any given channel down to a simple index of topics.
+Remember that slack is not aimed at documenting dicisions, make sure the outcome is properly documented outside of Slack (e.g. project folder, wiki...)

 -   Acknowledge reading messages with an emoji.
 Unlikely threads, reacting with an emoji does not automatically start to follow a thread and reduces the number of notifications.

 ### Direct messages

-When using private messages be aware that private messages discourage collaboration.
+When using direct messages be aware that direct messages discourage collaboration.
 You might actually be contacting the wrong person, and they cannot easily redirect you to the right person.
 If the person is unavailable at the moment, it is less efficient because other people cannot jump in and help.
 You might rather use a public channel and mention the person or group you want to reach.
 In that way it is easier for other people to chime in, involve other people if needed, and learn from whatever is discussed.

 -   Project related conversations should happen in project channels.

 ### Group direct messages

-When using group private messages keep in mind that they are very hard to maintain, track and respond to.
+When using group direct messages keep in mind that they are very hard to maintain, track and respond to.
 You might want to consider whether the conversation can take place in a public channel.

 ## Channels

 ### User group handles

-From the side bar you can see which [user groups](https://slack.com/intl/en-es/help/articles/212906697-Create-a-user-group) already exist (People and user groups).
-Some channels have specified user groups.
+From the side bar you can see which [user groups](https://slack.com/intl/en-es/help/articles/212906697-Create-a-user-group) already exist (People and user groups - this may be hidden inside the `More...` tab).
+Some channels have specified user groups (check the description of the channel).
 Also user group handles allow to reduce the noise of using `@channel` and `@here`.
 Each individual can choose to be in a user group.
 So far there are two useful types of handles:

 -   **User groups of a functional area**: `@backend`, `@bd`, `@designers`, `@resigners`, `@fronterizos`, `@pms`, `@researchers`, `@science`.
 These handles are useful to notify people from a Functional area in a channel where they are not expected to be or there is not knows representative.
 The `:at:` emoji is used to remind of this guideline and you can use a thread to mention the user group.